Two questions that always pop up in my DMs are:

 Why You Need to Work on Your FOV (Frequency of Visit)

-Pro tip: Looking for a scheduling software that allows you to manage your client list and your payments?
-Schedulicity offers built-in payment processing, so you can book and charge your clients all in one place!
+Pro Tip: Looking for a scheduling software that allows you to manage your client list and your payments?
+Schedulicity Unlimited offers built-in payment processing, so you can book and charge your clients all in one place!

 How to Increase Every Client’s Frequency of Visit